+The other kind of homework will consist of exercises from the textbook or similar exercises.
+Your work on these problems will also be tested on the exams.
+Half of every exam will consist of exercises straight from this kind of homework.
+Of course, you will have the opportunity to turn in your homework first, get feedback on how you did, what mistakes you may have made, and suggestions on how to correct those mistakes.
 There is an obvious winning strategy.
 Do the HW, seek feedback on it, revise it, and keep your HW notes neat and organized.
-The familiarity you gain with the exercises by doing this will let you do the quizzes with ease.
-It will also let you complete half of each exam quickly and move onto the other half of the exam.
+The familiarity you gain with the exercises by doing this will let you complete half of each exam quickly and move onto the other half of the exam.
 The experience you gain by keeping up with your homework will be invaluable in doing that other half of the exam.
-On the other hand, if you do not keep up with your HW, you will facing many unfamiliar problems under time pressure on quizzes and exams.
+On the other hand, if you do not keep up with your HW, you will face many unfamiliar problems under time pressure on the exams.
 This is very difficult and your grade will likely reflect it.
 Clearly, if you don't turn in homework, I can't give you feedback on your work, no matter how much I want.